stan-dev/stan-mode/README.md

 ## Installing Emacs Mode

-There are two mechanisms that can be used to install `stan-mode`.
+There are two ways to install `stan-mode`.

 ## Package.el